 The Holy Spirit opened my eyes to this Scripture to show me—yes, it does!

 But the context of what it means is different from how we tend to first associate the word “trust.”
 In Scripture, it is referring here to a different type of trust.
-It wasn’t about Jesus’ trusting in Judas.
+It wasn’t about Jesus’ trusting in the character of Judas.
 But of Jesus purposefully placing Judas in a position of overseeing a “trust.”

 By assigning Judas over the purse, or trust funds, Judas was given a position of “trust.”
 That means even the detail of Judas’ being assigned overseer, or trustee, of the group’s purse was a fulfillment of prophecy.
 Wow!